AIDASoft/podio/doc/doc.md

  4. A user-visible collection containing the physics objects (e.g. `HitCollection`)

 More details to be written.

-## Definition of custom Data Models
-This package allows the definition of data types using a simple syntax.
-This is to ease the creation of optimised data formats.
-Here an excerpt from "datamodel.yaml" for a simple class, just containing one member of the type `int`.

-    datatypes :
-      EventInfo :
-        description : "My first data type"
-        author : "It's me"
-        members :
-        - name : Number
-          type : int
-          description: "event number"

-Using this definition, four classes will be created: `EventInfo`, `EventInfoData`, `EventInfoEntry` and `EventInfoCollection`.
-These have the following signature:

-    class EventInfoData {
-      public:
-        int Number;
-    }

-    class EventInfo {
-      public:
-      ...
-        int Number() const;
-        void Number(int);
-      ...
-    }

-### Defining members and transient members

-The library supports both the usage of (persistent) members and transient members via the following syntax:

-### Definition of references between objects:
-to be written

 ## Thread-safety and multi-store support
 The design avoids the usage of globals and statics.
 Thus multiple instances of the EventStore and Registry can trivially co-exist.